Dr Antonis Vradis PhD (LSE)

 Vice Chancellor's Research Fellow

-2016 – Vice Chancellor’s Fellow, Department of Geography, Loughborough University
+2016-: Vice Chancellor’s Research Fellow and Lecturer, Department of Geography, Loughborough University

 2009-2013: PhD Candidate, Department of Geography and Environment, London School of Economics and Political Science

-I am a geographer with an urban focus, a migration inclination and a political urge to make sense of our turbulent times.
+I am a geographer with an urban focus, a migration inclination and a political urge to make sense of our strange times.

-Brekke K, Filippidis C and Vradis A (2016) Athenian Afterlives.
+- Brekke K, Filippidis C and Vradis A (2017) Athens and the War on Public Space.
 NYC: Punctum Books

 - Vradis A (2017) Towards a theory of gentrination: global capital flows and the reshaping of the global semi-periphery.
 The cases of Greece and Brazil.
 In: Albet, A. and Benach, N. (eds) Gentrification as a Global Strategy: Neil Smith and Beyond.
 London: Routledge

 - Painter J, Papada E, Papoutsi A and Vradis A (2017) Hotspot politics―or, when the EU state gets real.
 Political Geography

 - Vradis A (2016) The EU Security Apparatus: Designed to Fail.
 VersoBlog